Caroline Herzenberg: Education

+Career

 Herzenberg continued at the University of Chicago for another year as a postdoctoral fellow and a research associate at the Enrico Fermi Institute for Nuclear Studies at the University of Chicago.
 She then went on to become a research associate in the Physics Division of Argonne National Laboratory in Illinois.
-In 1961 Herzenberg became an assistant professor of physics at Illinois Institute of Technology in Chicago, where she worked for 5 years as Director of the High Voltage Laboratory and the Van de Graaff accelerator, and directed experimental nuclear physics and Mössbauer research programs, supervising MS and PhD theses and undergraduate and graduate physics instruction.
+In 1961 Herzenberg became an assistant professor of physics at Illinois Institute of Technology in Chicago, where she worked for five years as director of the high-voltage laboratory and the Van de Graaff accelerator, and directed experimental nuclear physics and Mössbauer research programs, supervising MS and PhD theses and undergraduate and graduate physics instruction.

 After being denied tenure at Illinois Institute of Technology, she worked at IIT Research Institute from 1967 to 1971 as a research physicist and then as a senior physicist.
 At IIT Research Institute, she conducted her work as a principal investigator in the NASA Apollo returned lunar sample analysis program, and continued applications of Mössbauer spectrometry.
-Subsequently she held a position as a visiting associate professor of physics at the University of Illinois at the Medical Center from 1971 to 1974.
+Subsequently, she held a position as a visiting associate professor of physics at the University of Illinois at the Medical Center from 1971 to 1974.
 She was responsible for organization, instruction, and planning for the College of Pharmacy, and she supervised graduate laboratory instruction in radioisotope utilization and applications for the University of Illinois at the Medical Center.
 From 1975 to 1976 she spent an academic year in California at California State University, Fresno, where she was a lecturer in physics, and was involved in general physics curriculum organization and instruction and presented lectures on electromagnetic theory.

 Herzenberg returned to Argonne National Laboratory in 1977, and worked there until her retirement in 2001.
-At Argonne during this period of time, she was engaged primarily in applied work.
-This involved applications of physics in engineering and in specific areas such as radiation safety.
-In particular, her work included engineering research relative to fossil energy utilization, as well as radioactive waste disposal, technology for arms control verification, and radiological emergency preparedness and also chemical warfare agent emergency preparedness.

-Initially, in 1977, Herzenberg joined a project for developing instrumentation for process control for a new generation of coal conversion and combustion plants.
+During this period of time at Argonne, she was engaged primarily in applications of physics in engineering and in specific areas such as radiation safety.
+In 1977, Herzenberg initially joined a project for developing instrumentation for process control for a new generation of coal conversion and combustion plants.
 Development proceeded on non-invasive techniques for measuring the composition and flow rate of coal slurries and pulverized coal in pneumatic transport in pipes.
 For the analysis of the composition of coal, she worked on the application of neutron-induced gamma spectrometry; while measurement of slurry flow was based on using short lived radioactivity induced in the slurry.
-She later worked in technology assessment and evaluation of programs in areas that included fossil energy utilization, arms control verification, and radioactive waste disposal.
+She later worked in technology assessment and evaluation of programs in arms control verification, and radioactive waste disposal.
 She also worked in emergency preparedness and response for technological hazards, mainly in radiological emergency preparedness for nuclear power plants and emergency preparedness for chemical demilitarization.